 The latter was my favorite… It made my breakfast taste like oatmeal raisin cookies!

-When the next term began, I had to sign up for classes that started between 7:30 and 8 am nearly ever day of the week, which barely gave me enough time to exercise and shower before running out the door.
+When the next term began, I had to sign up for classes that started at either 7:30 am or 8 am almost every day of the week, which barely gave me enough time to exercise and shower before running out the door.
 As a result, I traded my bowls of oatmeal for a banana and a tupperware of dry cereal or an English muffin with peanut butter.

 I needed something portable that I could easily take to campus, and back then, I just couldn’t figure out a way to do that with my “oatmeal cookie” breakfast bowl!